nodecopter/nodecopter.com/pages/compass/venue.md

   NodeCopter event a projector and a screen are really great.
 And when it's time for the demos most attendes will need a projector to show of what they built.

+* **Floor**: To avoid drifting, your floor should have a clear texture.
+If you have a very homogenous floor, use tape (e.g. masking tape) to give it a texture.
+  Ideally there shouldn't be a carpet, as they usually have a bad impact on the ultrasonic sensors the drones use.

 <h2 id="examples"><a href="#examples">Examples</a></h2>

 <h3 id="venue-berlin"><a href="#venue-berlin">Berlin</a></h3>